UPPMAX/HPC-python/docs/packages.rst

 .. hint::

    - On Bianca (with no internet), Conda is the first choice when installing packages, because there is a local mirror of most of the Conda repositories.
+Check the [On Bianca Cluster extra reading](https://uppmax.github.io/HPC-python/bianca.html) for more info.

 Using Conda
 '''''''''''